 The CLEAN in Excel returns a string/text value after removing the non-printable characters from the string.

 The CLEAN function converts all numbers to text.
-If used to clean number data, the CLEAN function in Excel, in addition to removing any non-printing characters, will convert all numbers to text – which may result in errors if that data is further used in calculations.
+If we use the CLEAN function in Excel to clean number data, removing any non-printing characters will convert all numbers to text, resulting in errors if that data is further used in calculations.

 Uses of CLEAN Function

-The CLEAN in Excel is used to pre-process file/text, which is imported from other applications and contains characters that are not printable/readable with the current application.
-Imported data from databases, text files, or web pages usually contain such characters.
-These characters may lead to an error when given as input to some functions.
-Before analyzing such imported data, it needs to be cleaned up
+The CLEAN in Excel is used to pre-process files/text imported from other applications and contains characters that are not printable/readable with the current application.
+For example, imported data from databases, text files, or web pages usually have such characters.
+These characters may lead to an error when given input to some functions.
+Therefore, it needs to be cleaned up before analyzing such imported data.

-You can use CLEAN to remove characters that are not printable from the text.
-You can also use CLEAN to strip line breaks from the text.
+We can use Excel CLEAN function to remove characters that are not printable from the text.
+In addition, we can also use the CLEAN function to strip line breaks from the text.

-Sometimes, these non-printable characters are not visible at all.
+Sometimes, these non-printable characters are not visible.
 However, they still need to be trimmed from the text for other functions/applications to work on it.

 Illustration